Collage-CMS/mu/README.md

 <foo/>
 ```

 Every tag name that starts with `$` is considered a special node.
-Special nodes other than the ones mentioned above will be quietly disappear from the generated markup.
+Special nodes other than the ones mentioned above will simply disappear from the markup returned by `markup`.
+Note that they will remain in the nodes returned from `expand`.

 A `$cdata` node will not escape it's content as is usual in XML and HTML.
 A `$raw` node is very useful for adding string content that already contains markup.